cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 : A reference that combines a shared argument with a rump item as defined in {{sec-referencing-argument-items}}.

-Function reference:
+Function tag:
-: An argument reference that uses a tag for argument, rump, or both, causing the application of a function to reconstruct the data item.
+: A tag used in an argument reference for the argument (straight references) or the rump (inverted references), causing the application of a function indicated by the function tag to reconstruct the data item.

 Packing tables:
 : The pair of a shared item table and an argument table.